-- Individual and Team Failure Policy: Capstone is unlike all other classes in our curriculum in that there is an outside client involved which (just as in real professional practice) means that students and teams have not just a responsibility to themselves and each other, but to their client as well.
+- Academic Dishonesty: As a professional design course, the notion of academic dishonesty focuses less on "cheating" and shifts more towards ethics and professional dishonesty.
+In particular, dishonesty regarding your contributions to team efforts, or with respect to your actions as a team member (e.g. lying about attending a meeting, getting work done, etc.) will be considered academic dishonesty and sanctioned as outlined by university policy.
+Other examples include incorporating code written by others without proper attribution, violations of patents and copyrights, and not maintaining professional discretion regarding your teams intellectual property or collaborative dynamic.
+A team has to work together; team members must "have each other's back" at all times. - Individual and Team Failure Policy: Capstone is unlike all other classes in our curriculum in that there is an outside client involved which (just as in real professional practice) means that students and teams have not just a responsibility to themselves and each other, but to their client as well.
 This means that (a) an individual's failure to contribute their fair share of effort and deliverables effectively can severely affect the progress of the team; and (b) that if a team as a whole becomes non-productive or dysfunctional, there is a danger of wasting the client's valuable time as well as degrading the reputation of our program.
-Thus, this course has established a policy for terminating both non-performing individual team members, as well as entire projects that become non-viable.
-The details of this policy are spelled out in "Policy for non-performing individuals/teams", posted on the course website. - Repository: Your team is required to use a repository that times and dates all code submissions.
-It can be Docker, Git, GitLab, etc. but it must be a professionally accepted repository.
-The visibility must be set to "private" so your code is not visible to others until you have completed your project.
-It will almost always be written into the Capstone proposals that this is a deliverable requirement so having it already set up during the semester will make this easier.
+Thus, this course established a policy for terminating both non-performing individual team members, as well as entire projects that become non-viable.
+The detail of this policy are spelled out in "Policy for non-performing individuals or teams", posted on the course website.